-Disclaimer: The following elucidates few ideas and there is no necessity that you should follow exactly the same; you can pour in your effective ideas and creativity.
+Disclaimer: The following elucidates a few ideas and there is no necessity that you should follow exactly the same; you can pour in your effective ideas and creativity.

-Some university expect you to create a front page with their logo and your details while some expect you to create it with the signature and details of the organisation/firm/advocate.
+Some universities expect you to create a front page with their logo and your details while some expect you to create it with the signature and details of the organisation/firm/advocate.
 To be on the safer side, consult the Internship committee of your university

 Ideally, spare some time in the evenings after your internship hours and write down the tasks done.
-If you are tired, you can write down the keywords so that you can develop it later.
+If you are tired, you can write down the keywords so that you can develop them later.

 - Give a maximum of a page introduction of the institution, whom you interned under, number of internship colleagues etc.